Salmon Arm

-Salmon Arm is a city in the Columbia Shuswap Regional District of the Southern Interior of the Canadian province of British Columbia that has a population of 17,706 (2016).
-Salmon Arm was incorporated as a municipal district on May 15, 1905.
+Salmon Arm is a city in the Columbia Shuswap Regional District of the Southern Interior of the Canadian province of British Columbia that has a population of 19,432 (2021).
+Salmon Arm was incorporated as a municipal district on May 15, 2005.
 The city of Salmon Arm separated from the district in 1912, but was downgraded to a village in 1958.
-In 1970, the city of Salmon Arm once again reunited with the District Municipality.
+The city of Salmon Arm once again reunited with the District Municipality in 1970.
 Salmon Arm once again became a city in 2005, and is now the location of the head offices of the Columbia-Shuswap Regional District.
-It is a tourist town in the summer, with many beaches, camping facilities and house boat rentals.
+It is a tourist town in the summer, connected to all 4 arms of Shuswap Lake, with many beaches, numerous golf courses, camping facilities, and house boat rentals.
 Salmon Arm is home to the longest wooden freshwater wharf in North America.

 Etymology

 Salmon Arm takes its name from its place along Shuswap Lake.
 The lake has four "arms": Shuswap Arm in the west, Seymour Arm in the north, Anstey Arm in the northeast, and Salmon Arm in the south, named after the large runs of salmon that used to run up the creeks that empty into the lake.
 The city of Salmon Arm takes its name from its location along the Salmon Arm of Shuswap Lake.